-Most of the inside of the eye is filled with vitreous, a substance similar to a gel that helps the eye maintain a round shape.
+Most of the inside of the eye is filled with vitreous, a substance similar to a gel that helps the look maintain a round shape.

-There are millions of fine fibers entangled within the vitreous that bind to the surface of the retina, the tissue sensitive to the light of the eye.
+There are millions of fine fibers entangled within the vitreous that bind to the retina’s surface, the tissue sensitivity to the eye’s light.

-As we get older, the vitreous contracts slowly, and these fine fibers pull on the surface of the retina.
+As we get older, the vitreous contracts slowly, and these fine fibers pull on the retina’s surface.

 In most cases, a vitreous detachment, also known as posterior vitreous detachment, is not dangerous to the eye and does not require treatment.

-A vitreous detachment is the separation of the vitreous (or gel) that fills the back of the eye from the retina.
+A vitreous detachment is a separation of the vitreous (or gel) that fills the back of the eye from the retina.
 The symptoms of a vitreous detachment include flashes.

-The greatest concern when vitreous detachment occurs is the risk of developing a retinal tear that can lead to retinal detachment.
+The most significant concern when vitreous detachment occurs is the risk of developing a retinal tear that can lead to retinal detachment.

-It is important to see an ophthalmologist if you develop the signs of a vitreous detachment to make sure you do not have a torn retina.
+It is essential to see an ophthalmologist if you develop the signs of a vitreous detachment to make sure you do not have a torn retina.

 Often the most annoying part of a vitreous detachment will improve over time.
 It may take 3-6 months for it to get better.
-If it persists for longer and has an impact on important activities such as reading or driving, surgery to correct this may be considered.
+If it persists for more extended and impacts essential activities such as reading or driving, surgery to correct this may be considered.

-Because surgery (a vitrectomy) can have possible complications such as cataract formation, retinal detachment, bleeding and infection, among other things, it is important that the symptoms are significant and seriously affect their activities.
+Because surgery (a vitrectomy) can have possible complications such as cataract formation, retinal detachment, bleeding, and infection, among other things, it is vital that the symptoms are significant and seriously affect their activities.

-Those who have a vitreous detachment in one eye are prone to have it in the other, although it can not happen until years later.
+Those with a vitreous detachment in one eye are prone to have it in the other, although it can not happen until years later.

 Symptoms and detection of vitreous detachment

-As the vitreous shrinks, it becomes somewhat fibrous, and the threads can cast small shadows on the retina that you may notice, which appear as small “cobwebs” or spots that seem to float in your field of vision.
-If you try to watch these shadows disappear quickly.
+As the vitreous shrinks, it becomes somewhat fibrous, and the threads can cast tiny shadows on the retina that you may notice, which appear as little “cobwebs” or spots that seem to float in your field of vision.
+If you try to watch, these shadows disappear quickly.

-A symptom of a vitreous detachment is a small but sudden increase in the number of spots.
+A symptom of a vitreous detachment is a slight but sudden increase in the number of spots.
 This increase can be accompanied by flashes of light (rays) in your peripheral vision.
-In most cases, you will not notice vitreous detachment, you will only find yourself upset by the increased rays.
+You will not notice vitreous detachment; you will only be upset by the high beams.

 How is it detected?